 - Cash Value Withdrawals or Loans: Whole life and universal life policies build cash value that you can withdraw or borrow against.
 Withdrawals reduce the death benefit, while loans accrue interest and also reduce the death benefit if not repaid.
 These options offer a flexible way to access funds for smaller, immediate needs.

 Each of these life insurance options has specific eligibility requirements and financial implications.
 It is crucial to consult with a financial advisor and your insurance provider to understand the best approach for your circumstances and any tax consequences.
+I always advise people to read the fine print twice, then have a professional read it a third time.

 Government and Veteran Benefits for Senior Housing